Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 ## Query the endpoints

-Now that Data API builder engine is running, you can use your favourite REST client (Postman or Insomnia, for example) to query the REST or the GraphQL endpoints.
+Now that Data API builder engine is running, you can use your favourite API client (Postman or Insomnia, for example) to query the REST or the GraphQL endpoints.

 ### REST Endpoint